MicrosoftDocs/dynamics365smb-docs/business-central/design-details-changing-costing-methods.md

 ---

-# Design Details - How to Change a Costing Method for an Item
+# Design Details: Change the Costing Method for Items
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], you cannot change a costing method for an item after you have included the item in a transaction.
 For example, after you have bought or sold the item.
 If an incorrect costing method was assigned to the item or items, you might not discover the issue until you do your financial reporting.

 This topic describes how to resolve this situation.
 The recommended approach is to replace the item that has the incorrect costing method with a new item, and use an assembly order to transfer the inventory from the old item to the new.